stashed/stash/docs/guides/monitoring/coreos.md

   namespace/demo created
   ```

 - We need a CoreOS prometheus-operator instance running.
-If you already don't have a running instance, deploy one following the official docs from [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md).
+If you already don't have a running instance, deploy one following the docs from [here](https://github.com/kmodules/third-party-tools/blob/master/monitoring/prometheus/coreos-operator/README.md).

 ## Enable Monitoring in Stash